Skip to main content

 Consumer sales contracts follow different rules.
 Article 7:28 of the Dutch Civil Code limits the seller’s claim for payment of the purchase price to two years in consumer transactions.
 This shorter period protects consumers from stale claims.

 Court judgments benefit from an extended limitation period.
-The right to enforce a judgment prescribes twenty years after the date of the ruling, according to article 3:324 of the Dutch Civil Code.
+The right to enforce a judgment prescribes twenty years after the date of the ruling.
+This follows from article 3:324 of the Dutch Civil Code.
 However, periodic payments ordered in the judgment, such as interest, remain subject to the five-year period.

 When Does the Limitation Period Start Running under Netherlands Law?